 This can actually be particularly confusing when it comes to payday loans.
-There are situations where the APR can be significantly higher on a short-term loan than on a longer-term loan but it will actually cost less overall.
-Due to the intended short nature of a payday loan, the APR can look quite large, but the overall cost is not.
+There are situations where the APR can be significantly higher on a short-term loan than on a longer-term loan, but it will actually cost less overall.
+Due to the intended short nature of a payday loan, the APR can look exceptionally large, but the overall cost is not.

-Since the APR can be misleading when comparing the cost of a payday loan, there are other measures that can be used.
+Other measures can be used since the APR can be misleading when comparing the cost of a payday loan.

-Most lenders are required to provide a repayment example, which gives you an idea of the amount, the interest you will be borrowing and how long for.
-This can provide a more practical example of how much your loan will cost.
+Most lenders are required to provide a repayment example, which gives you an idea of the amount, the interest you will be borrowing, and how long for.
+This can give a more practical example of how much your loan will cost.
 It will make sense to almost everyone.

 Other measures include the daily interest, which on payday loans is capped at 0.8% per day.
 There is also a limit that can be charged on loans of £100 over a 30-day period.
 This is capped at £124.